Reasons Why Long-term Faith on Hut 8 Mining Corp. (HUT) Could Pay Off Investors

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Recently in News on June 30, 2021, Hut 8 Mining Announces Purchase of 12,000 New MicroBT Miners for Deployment by End of Q4 2021.
+Recently in News on July 2, 2021, Hut 8 and Bitfury BV agree to terminate Investor Rights Agreement.
 Hut 8 Mining Corp.
-(NASDAQ: HUT) (TSX: HUT) (“Hut 8” or the “Company”), one of North America’s largest, innovation-focused digital asset mining pioneers, supporting open and decentralized systems since 2018, is pleased to provide the following corporate update.
-All figures are in Canadian dollars unless otherwise stated.
+(Nasdaq: HUT) (TSX: HUT) (“Hut 8” or the “Company”), one of North America’s largest, innovation-focused digital asset mining pioneers, supporting open and decentralized systems since 2018, is pleased to provide the following corporate update.
 You can read further details here

 5 Stocks Under $10 That Are Poised to Take Off